 Doula

-The famous African proverb “it takes a village” rings true for many community-supported endeavors—and childbirth is no exception.
-For those who feel compelled to provide emotional and physical support to women during childbirth, becoming a birth doula is an ideal career choice.
-The care provided by birth doulas to laboring mothers and their families has lasting positive impacts on the physical and emotional health of mothers and babies, as well as improved societal and financial outcomes.
+Becoming a doula is an ideal career choice for those who feel compelled to provide emotional and physical support to women during childbirth.
+The care provided by birth doulas to laboring paretns and their families has lasting positive impacts on the physical and emotional health of parents and babies, as well as improved societal and financial outcomes.

-The Cochrane Review, published in 2017, evaluated 26 medical studies and concluded that women who had a doula present during their birth experiences were more likely to have shorter labor times, spontaneous vaginal births, decreased cesarean deliveries, and less likely to use pain medication.
+The Cochrane Review, published in 2017, evaluated 26 medical studies and concluded that parents who had a doula present during their birth experiences were more likely to have shorter labor times, spontaneous vaginal births, decreased cesarean deliveries, and less likely to use pain medication.
 Furthermore, public awareness of the benefits that doulas provide is on the rise.
-A 2012 survey titled “Listening to Mothers III” reports that while only 6 percent of women surveyed in 2011 and 2012 received supportive care from a doula during childbirth, 27 percent of women understood the scope of care provided by a trained labor assistant and expressed retroactive interest in having a doula present at their birthing experiences.
+A 2012 survey titled “Listening to Mothers III” reports that while only 6 percent of parents surveyed in 2011 and 2012 received supportive care from a doula during childbirth, 27 percent of women understood the scope of care provided by a trained labor assistant and expressed retroactive interest in having a doula present at their birthing experiences.

 The Doula Medicaid Project has responded to these statistical inequities through legal advocacy and education in support of the expansion of doula services for low-income women in the United States.
 Further support for doulas comes from cost-effectiveness studies published in the Journal of Midwifery & Women’s Health and Birth: Issues in Prenatal Care, which calculate that families and health insurance companies can save anywhere from $929 to $1,360 per birth due to the drastic reduction in complications when a doula is present during childbirth.